philipperemy/financial-news-dataset/README.md

 **/!\\ Very sorry to announce that those datasets are no longer available for research purposes (NLP...) due to copyright issues. /!\\**

+To know more about me, feel free to contact me at premy.enseirb@gmail.com.

 ## Examples

 ### Reuters (109,110 news)